-The Northfield Township Downtown Development and Tax Increment Financing Plan was adopted in 2002.
-The 2002 plan focused DDA efforts upon undertaking public improvement activities that have the greatest impact on strengthening the business district and attracting new private investments within the downtown development district, which is located along the Main Street corridor.
-The 2002 plan should be updated to ensure that the DDA boundaries, capture potential, and public improvement priorities remain current.
+The Northfield Township Downtown Development and Tax Increment Financing Plan was adopted in 2003.
+The 2002 plan focused DDA efforts upon undertaking public improvement activities that have the greatest impact on strengthening the business district and attracting new private investments within the downtown development district, which is the Main Street corridor.
+The 2002 plan should be updated to ensure that the DDA boundaries, capture potential, and public improvement priorities remain up to date.